Gaspar da Gama: Meeting the Portuguese

 In 1498, when the returning Vasco da Gama fleet landed on the island of Angediva, about 20 miles off the coast of Goa, Gaspar da Gama, uninvited, went on the ship of Vasco da Gama and asked happily to go aboard, to visit his native Spain.
-He was then more than 50 years age, with white beard, with louder and clear manners than that of the Indians of region.
+He was then more than 50 years age, with a white beard and louder and clear manners than that of the Indians of region.
 As reported by Álvaro Velho, clerk of the Portuguese fleet, Gaspar da Gama said that he was "working for a powerful lord who owns an army of more than 40 thousand horsemen, and that upon hearing of their arrival he had asked to see them.
 If not he would have died of sadness."

 Vasco da Gama pretended to believe, and discreetly sent men to Anjadip Island to get information about the visitor.
 Some reliable merchants told that he was a spy, preparing a surprise attack.
 Upon this, Vasco da Gama had the visitor whipped and interrogated under torture.
 After having hot oil dropped on his skin, Gaspar da Gama told he was a Jew from Granada who had converted to Christianity and after traveling to Turkey and Mecca went to the Indies, and that there was no plan to attack the Portuguese.
 After 12 days of interrogation, Vasco da Gama came to rely more on the prisoner.
 He gave him a cheese and two soft breads and Gaspar da Gama told him that, after all, he was very happy to find these "Franks".

 Vasco da Gama kept Gaspar as a prisoner and took him on the eventful trip back to Portugal, perhaps considering that his knowledge of the East would be useful.
 During the long return, Gaspar da Gama befriended the Portuguese, and especially Vasco da Gama.
 He was baptized the following year, Vasco da Gama being his godfather and giving him his own surname.
-The first name - Gaspar - had been chosen as a reference to its origins, being the name of one of three Magi from the East who visited Jesus.
+The first name—Gaspar—had been chosen as a reference to its origins, being the name of one of three Magi from the East who visited Jesus.